Articles about interfaith marriages: click “NEWS” on the site or http://interfaithmarriages.org/blog/

-Marriage is indeed an expression of commitment to the relationship between two individuals.
+Marriage is indeed an expression of a commitment to the relationship between two individuals.
 The men and women who take the bold step to become one regardless of their origins, faiths, races and ethnicities must be applauded.
 They are setting an example of how to live in harmony.